northeast-kansas-library-system/nextsteps/source/glossary.rst

 .. glossary::

+    Integrated library system
+      (**AKA: ILS; Library management system (LMS); Integrated library management system (ILMS)**) |br| A software system that, at a minumum, integrates a library's bibliographic catalog and it's borrower records in order to manage circulaiton.
+Integrated library systems may also include components or modules that help manage acquisitions, serials, requests, authorities, public access catalogs; and other components to help automate and computerize library services.

     Koha
       Koha is the name of the open source integrated library system software used by Next Search Catalog.
 You can learn more about Koha at `the Koha Community website <https://koha-community.org/>`_

+    ShareIt
+      (***AKA Agent***) |br| The software system used to manage the statewide ILL service.

     SIP
       Standard Interchange Protocol - A protocol for sending messages between an ILS and third party software.
 SIP was originally developed by 3M in the 1980s.